mulle-concurrent/mulle-concurrent/dox/HASHTABLE.md

 progress at all.

-This is inherited from the original hashmap, which has the same read-then-increment gate, so it is not a hashmap2 regression — but it means the "bounded by word width, not by thread count" claim below holds only while `size/2` comfortably exceeds the number of concurrent writers.
+This is inherited from the original hashmap, which has the same read-then-increment gate, so it is not a hashtable regression — but it means the "bounded by word width, not by thread count" claim below holds only while `size/2` comfortably exceeds the number of concurrent writers.
 Small tables with many threads are the danger zone.
 All five probe loops (`insert`, `register`, `lookup`, `remove` and `carry`) carry an `assert( index != sentinel)` so that this fails diagnosably in debug builds instead of spinning forever.

-Nothing tests the overshoot itself.
+In practice the overshoot is **self-healing**: the next operation by any thread reads `n >= max` and triggers migration, which doubles the table.
+So the probe only deadlocks in the degenerate case where a `lookup` for an *absent* key hits a table whose every slot is claimed and no writer is around to trigger growth.
+`test/hashtable/probe_overflow.c` hammers a 4-slot table with 8 threads (50k
+inserts each) and never triggers the assert — cooperative migration rescues the overshoot every time.
+The conditional bound is therefore a theoretical concern, not an observed failure mode, but the assert stays because a pure-reader scenario with a nearly-full table and no writers remains vulnerable.

 The important improvement is the "copy one slot" row.
 In the original, the freeze is a CAS on the *value* word, so a peer churning that value can make the